Pratik-Xig/begginerEVM/README_TEMPLATE.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [Pratik Mishra] License - see the LICENSE.md file for details